Semiparametric fiducial inference for Cox models: Theory

-\yifan{First, we show an interesting property of the mode of the fiducial distribution, which in fact, is a maximum likelihood estimator.} \begin{theorem} For a given dataset, any $\beta$ maximizing fiducial probability $P^*(\beta\in Q(U^*))$ is a maximum likelihood estimator. \end{theorem} \yifan{ The above result provides a straightforward route to establish consistency for the mode of the fiducial distribution.} \begin{corollary}[Consistency] \yifan{Under the conditions that the maximum likelihood estimator is consistent, the mode of the fiducial distribution is consistent.} \end{corollary}
+\yifan{First, we show an interesting property of the mode of the fiducial distribution, which in fact, is a maximum likelihood estimator.} \begin{theorem} For a given dataset, any $\beta$ maximizing fiducial probability $P^*(\beta\in Q(U^*))$ is a maximum likelihood estimator. \end{theorem} \yifan{ The above result provides a straightforward route to establish consistency for the mode of the fiducial distribution.} \begin{corollary} \yifan{Under the conditions that the maximum likelihood estimator is consistent \yf{(e.g., Conditions (2.1)-(2.6) on page 289 of \cite{fleming2013counting}; Conditions (A)-(D) of \cite{andersen1982cox})}, the mode of the fiducial distribution is consistent.} \end{corollary}